canjs/canjs/guides/setup.md

 		- site_css
 		- libs

+Copy the <a href="https://raw.githubusercontent.com/bitovi/canjs/guides-overhaul/guides/examples/PlaceMyOrder/chapter_9/app/site_css/place_my_order.css" target="_blank">CSS file</a>
-Copy the CSS file that accompanies this guide into your CSS folder.
+that accompanies this guide into your the *site_css* folder.
 We won't be covering any of the CSS here.
-Next, copy the can.custom.js file you downloaded in the previous step into the "libs" folder.
+Next, copy the *can.custom.js* file you downloaded in the previous step into the *libs* folder.